-Executive Officers, Directors of the Company, and members of the Restricted Group, as well as the Family Members and Controlled Entities of such persons, may not engage in any transaction in Company Securities without first obtaining pre-clearance of the transaction from the Compliance Officer.
-A request for pre-clearance should be submitted to the Compliance Officer at least two business days in advance of the proposed transaction.
+Executive Officers, directors of the Company, and members of the Restricted Group, as well as the Family Members and Controlled Entities of such persons, may not engage in any transaction in Company Securities without first obtaining pre-clearance of the transaction from the Compliance Officer.
+A request for preclearance should be submitted to the Compliance Officer at least two business days in advance of the proposed transaction.
 The Compliance Officer is under no obligation to approve a transaction submitted for pre-clearance, and may determine not to permit the transaction.
-If a person seeks pre-clearance and permission to engage in the transaction is denied, then he or she should refrain from initiating any transaction in Company Securities, and should not inform any other person of the restriction.
+If a person seeks pre-clearance and permission to engage in the transaction is denied, then they should refrain from initiating any transaction in Company Securities, and should not inform any other person of the restriction.

-When a request for pre-clearance is made, the requestor should carefully consider whether he or she may be aware of any material nonpublic information about the Company, and should describe fully those circumstances to the Compliance Officer.
-The requestor should also indicate whether he or she has effected any non-exempt "opposite-way" transactions within the past six months, and should be prepared to report the proposed transaction on an appropriate Form 4 or Form 5.
-The requestor should also be prepared to comply with SEC Rule 144 and file Form144, if necessary, at the time of any sale.
+When a request for pre-clearance is made, the requestor should carefully consider whether they may be aware of any material nonpublic information about the Company, and should describe fully those circumstances to the Compliance Officer.
+The requestor should also indicate whether they has effected any non-exempt "opposite-way" transactions within the past six months, and should be prepared to report the proposed transaction on an appropriate Form 4 or Form 5.
+The requestor should also be prepared to comply with SEC Rule 144 and file Form 144, if necessary, at the time of any sale.

-V. Company Assistance
+Company Assistance